bluesky/bluesky-queueserver/docs/source/tutorials.rst

   generator count ['76e20bbc'] (scan num: 2)

 Once the plan is paused, it can be resumed (as alread demonstrated), stopped, aborted or halted.
-The technical difference between the three methods of terminating a plan relatively small, except that stopped plans is considered successful, aborted and halted plans are considered failed; a new plan can be started immediately after a plan is stopped or aborted, but the environment needs to be restarted (closed and opened again) after a plan is halted.
+The technical differences among the three methods of terminating a plan are relatively small, except that a stopped plan is considered successful, while aborted and halted plans are considered failed; a new plan can be started immediately after a plan is stopped or aborted, but the environment needs to be restarted (closed and opened again) after a plan is halted.